Skip to content

 If the code doesn't match (expired, wrong app, already used): error -32009 Unauthorized.

 Because in-band claim is just security theatre over localhost.
-Anything running on the user's machine can open a WebSocket to :7475.
-The claim code is a user-typed confirmation - proof that a human authorised this specific browser tab to be controlled by this specific agent session.
+Anything running on the user's machine can read ~/.tesseron/instances/ and dial one of those endpoints.
+The claim code is a user-typed confirmation - proof that a human authorised this specific app to be controlled by this specific agent session.
 It's short enough to read aloud, long enough to resist guessing (~1.5 billion combinations of 6 upper-case alphanumeric minus confusables).

 The MCP gateway parses protocolVersion as major.minor: